alash3al/sqler/README.md

 - Uses `Javascript` custom expressions.
 - Each macro has its own `Context` (`query params` + `body params`) as `.Input` which is `map[string]interface{}`, and `.Utils` which is a list of helper functions, currently it contains only `SQLEscape`.
 - You can define `authorizers`, an `authorizer` is just a simple webhook that enables `sqler` to verify whether the request should be done or not.
+- Trigger a `webhook` or another `macro` when a specific `macro` get executed.
+- Schedule specific macros to run at specific time using simple `cron` syntax.

 Quick Tour
 ==========